 What earthy smell will bring me back to my childhood, when I spent so much time exploring our woods on the family farm?
 What truth will I discover, alone with my thoughts on this hallowed ground?

-I quickly come back to reality, and with some guilt I contemplate how lucky I am to live where I do—where the Inlet greets the ocean and all the beauty, excitement, and mystery of the deep blue sea lie so close before me.
+I quickly come back to reality, and with some guilt, I contemplate how lucky I am to live where I do—where the Inlet greets the ocean and all the beauty, excitement, and mystery of the deep blue sea all within minutes from my home.